 In demand as a performer, teacher and workshop leader, flautist Catherine Hare is a member of Southbank Sinfonia 2020, where her seat is kindly supported by Accelerating Experience Ltd, and regularly leads concerts and workshops as a part of Live Music Now.

 Catherine has performed in the West End; with the National Symphony Orchestra, the BBC Symphony Orchestra as part of their Student Pathway Scheme; and at several UK theatres as a deputy band member for the Wicked UK Tour.
 She has performed solo and chamber recitals across London and South Wales; as a guest with acclaimed chamber ensemble Trio Apaches; and on baroque flute with Ex Cathedra.

-Flautist Catherine Hare graduated from the Master of Performance course at the Royal College of Music with distinction in 2018, following an undergraduate degree at the same institution.
-Throughout her studies, Catherine was a scholarship student, supported by John Lewis Partnership, the Arts Council of Wales and Craxton Memorial Trust.
+Catherine graduated from the Master of Performance course at the Royal College of Music with Distinction in 2018, following an undergraduate degree at the same institution.
+Throughout her studies, Catherine was grateful for support from the John Lewis Partnership, the Arts Council of Wales and Craxton Memorial Trust.

 Prior to taking a place at the Royal College of Music, Catherine attended Chetham’s School of Music in Manchester, where she was Head Girl in her final year.